Privacy is a high priority for Royal Far West. We respect the privacy of our clients, supporters, staff and others with

-RFW is a non-government organisation and registered charity that provides health and disability services and accommodation facilities to children and families living in rural and remote Australia.
+RFW is a non-government organisation and registered charity that provides health, disability and accommodation services to children and families from regional, rural and remote Australia.
+Our services are delivered on site in Manly, via technology into schools and other private settings, and direct into communities through our outreach programs.

 The management of personal information outlined in this policy and adhered to in our operations is regulated by various laws, standards and policies, some of which are outlined in Appendix 1.

 Personal information is information or an opinion about an identified individual or an individual who is reasonably identifiable, whether or not that information or opinion is true or recorded in material form.